kairosinc/api-examples/python-demo/static/docs/detect/Detect.md

 ## What it does
 The Detect Demo demonstrates the capability of the Kairos Face Recognition API to detect facial features by giving the user four methods for detection.
 In each method, image data is passed to the API, which returns a JSON object containing facial feature data.

+---
 ## Running the App
-The Detect demo app is run from the command line, using Python 2.7.

-The app is basically a single page application, which is viewed at index.html.
+See "Running the App" in the Python Demo README file: [Documentation](/python-demo/README.md)

+You will be able to access the UI for the Detect Demo at https://0.0.0.0:5000/detect

-The Detect API demo app is comprised of three modules:
+The Emotion API demo app is comprised of four modules:

 * Examples Module
-* Webcam Module
+* Webcam Module (not on Safari or mobile)
 * Upload Module
 * URL Module